equivalentideas/independent-archive-principles/independent-archive-principles.md

 It’s important to store a copy of the original records as you found them.
 You can’t predict what extra interest that master copy may acquire in the future.

 Sometimes, presenting this original record may be difficult and even problematic.
 It’s more important that people can access *something* rather than nothing.
 Many people might need to access a version with a smaller filesize, or only the meta-data.
-Don't commit to presenting the largest amount of data or being concerned too soon with the highest fidelity or granularity.

 ### Work together